buddyq/AgentAssets/wp-content/plugins/add-from-server/readme.txt

 Add From Server is designed to help ease this pain, You can upload a bunch of files via FTP (Or your favourite transmission method) and simply import those files from the webserver directly into WordPress.

 == Changelog ==

+= 3.3.2 =
+ * Security Fix: Fixes a CSRF vulnerability which could be used to trick a user into importing a large file to their site.
+Props to Edwin Molenaar (https://www.linkedin.com/in/edwinmolenaar)
+ * Fix a typo that caused subsequent plugin activations to fail if the server doesn't meet the Add From Server requirements
+ * Fix a path mismatch on certain windows configurations (No longer need to specify uppercase disk markers)
+ * Import Audio metadata and store image/audio metadata in the same manner as core.

 = 3.3.1 =
  * Fix plugin activation